 There you have it!
 This is pancit at is finest as made by the Pulido girls by way of the Tangonan knowledge collective.
 This dish is my family’s specialty, both my Lola’s and now my mom’s.
-My dad even made a killer pancit recipe and he made the BEST pancit palabok (another noodle dish with a shrimpy sauce topped with cooked shrimp, crushed chicharon, fried garlic, and scallions.
+My dad even made a killer pancit recipe and he made the BEST pancit palabok (another noodle dish with a seafood-infused sauce topped with cooked shrimp, crushed chicharon, fried garlic, and scallions.
 SO GOOD!)
 I honestly cannot think of a better meal that reminds me more of home and now my siblings and I are set to continue those traditions and master the recipe just like our parents and grandparents before us.
-FIND THE RECIPE BELOW⬇️!!!
-For more recipes, try Nata’s Spanish croquetas here.

-HERE’S THE TUTORIAL VIDEO SO YOU GET ALL THE STEPS RIGHT:
+WATCH THE TUTORIAL VIDEO TO GET ALL THE STEPS RIGHT

-#wheretonext in the kitchen… comment below to share more recipes for me to discover! with love, izzy
+👉 In the kitchen… comment below to share more recipes for me to discover!

 Give me a shout-out on Pinterest pretty please?